Technology-Notes/lukesampson-scoop-wiki/App-Manifest-Autoupdate.md

 # Using autoupdate

 Use `checkver` to query the current version of either a specific app or all apps of a bucket.
-Open a powershell/cmd, then `cd` into the directory of the bucket repository and run the following commands.
+Open a powershell/cmd, then `cd` into the buckets repository directory and run the following commands.

 To query the current version of a specific app the bucket, run: